Secreto31126/whatsapp-api-js/README.md

 ## Documentation

-The lateset package documentation (based on main branch) is available in [whatsappapijs.web.app](https://whatsappapijs.web.app/), and previous versions are available in [secreto31126.github.io/whatsapp-api-js](https://secreto31126.github.io/whatsapp-api-js/).
+The latest package documentation (based on main branch) is available in [whatsappapijs.web.app](https://whatsappapijs.web.app/), and previous versions are available in [secreto31126.github.io/whatsapp-api-js](https://secreto31126.github.io/whatsapp-api-js/).

 ## Contributions